 With the return of the majority of our team, we are thrilled to report that curbside appointments are now available starting Thursday, January 13th, 2022.

 Even though our physical location is open again, with the rapid spread of the omicron variant, we are experiencing staffing shortages which is impacting our capacity to see patients.
 We will be continuing to modify our schedule to prioritize illness appointments as best we can.

 When you call the clinic, you will be prompted to leave us a voicemail unless it's an emergency.

 We are receiving an influx of calls and this will help us handle the increased call volume without affecting the quality of our service.

 When you arrive at the clinic for an appointment, please ensure your pet is secure, either on leash or inside a carrier.

-We kindly ask that you make your way to the front door and ring the doorbell, located on the sign to the left of the stairs.
+We kindly ask that you make your way to the front door and ring the doorbell, located on the second set of doors.

-To help keep our team safe, we kindly ask that you wear a mask and wait on a designated paw print for someone to assist you.
+To help keep our team safe, we kindly ask that you wear a mask and keep a distance of 2 meters away.

 A team member will confirm your cell phone number and bring your pet into the clinic for their appointment.

 Please remain in your car and await a call from the veterinarian.